mhanauer/NeedsAssessmentQuantSEL/README.md

 Means of each questions, means broken down by eth, gender, and job along with the n's for each

-Here is for the Overall, Male and Female
+Here is for the Overall, Male
 ```{r}
 # Both just for the quantitative section
 bothQuan = as.data.frame(rbind(mccsc2, rbbcsc2))